rasmusab/bayes.js/README.md

   bin_mat:   [[1, 1, 0], [0, 0, 1], [1, 1, 1]];
 ```

-In order to calculate the log posterior it's usefull to have access to functions that return the log density of a bunch of probability distributions.
+In order to calculate the log posterior it's useful to have access to functions that return the log density of a bunch of probability distributions.
 This can be found in the **distributions.js** file which when imported created global object `ld` that contains a number of log density functions, for example `ld.norm`, `ld.beta`, and `ld.pois`.

-The design pattern for crafting a log posterior function goes something like this (here exemplified by a standard beta bernouli model) :
+The design pattern for crafting a log posterior function goes something like this (here exemplified by a standard beta Bernoulli model) :

 ```JavaScript
 var log_post = function(state, data) {